Kuwait women's national under-18 basketball team

 The Kuwait women's national under-18 basketball team is a national basketball team of Kuwait, administered by the Kuwait Basketball Association.

-It represents the country in international under-18 (under age 18) women's basketball competitions.
+It represents the country in international under-18 women's basketball competitions.

+FIBA Under-18 Women's Asia Cup

+In 1977, Kuwait hosted the Under-18 Asian Championship.
+The host team finished in 8th place.
+This was Kuwait's only participation in the FIBA Under-18 Women's Asia Cup to date.